-With South Africa's unemployment rate at an alarming 29.1% in the 4th quarter of 2019, translating to 6.73 million people without a job (Stats SA, 2019), sustainable job creation will remain a core focus of the IDC.
+With South Africa's unemployment rate at an alarming 30.1% in the first quarter of 2020, translating to 7.1 million people without a job (Stats SA, 2020), stemming job losses and creating new jobs will remain a core focus of the IDC.
 Numerous businesses, including IDC's business partners continue to struggle in this environment.